Enrol on to PMST

 The applicant can find out whether they are eligible to enrol on to the PMST programme before submitting an application by completing our CV template and returning it to FPM’s Specialty Training Manager.

 Our Director of Specialty Training will review the CV and give a preliminary view on the applicant’s eligibility for PMST.
 The Director’s preliminary view is not a guarantee of enrolment on to the PMST programme.
-A formal decision will be made based on the completed application form, supporting documentary evidence and the outcome of the assessment day.
+A formal decision will be made based on the completed application form and supporting documentary evidence.

 1.3.
 Making the application